-Then, navigate to the bottom of the Apps page and click on the Manage private apps link
+Then, navigate to the bottom of the Apps page and click on the Develop app for your store link.

-- Navigate to the Storefront API section where you will see the Storefront access token.
-This is required to connect your store with Contentstack so make a note of this access token to be used in the next step.
+The Storefront API access token is required to connect your store with Contentstack so make a note of this access token to be used in the next step.

 Add the “Shopify” custom field extension to your stack